LeonardoVal/ludorum.js/README.md

 Development requires [NodeJS](http://nodejs.org/) (ver >= 0.10).
 Download the repository and run `npm install` to install: [RequireJS](http://requirejs.org/), [Grunt](http://gruntjs.com/) and some of its plugins.
 For testing I also use [jsconsole](http://jsconsole.com/).

-There is also a dependency with another library of mine: [creatartis-base](http://github.com/LeonardoVal/creatartis-base).
-It is included in `package.json` as a development dependency, but it is really a production dependency.
-It must be installed manually.
-This avoids problems which arise when `npm install` duplicates this module.
-Running [`npm dedupe`](https://www.npmjs.org/doc/cli/npm-dedupe.html) should help, yet as of the date this was written [it does not work when using URL dependencies](https://github.com/npm/npm/issues/3081#issuecomment-12486316).

 ## Contact

 This software is being continually developed.
 Suggestions and comments are always welcome via [email](mailto:leonardo.val@creatartis.com).